miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 ---
 title: Giving Grok 3 Another Chance
 permalink: /futureproof/giving-grok3-another-chance/
-description: This weekend, I embarked on a journey to explore the capabilities of Grok 3, a new LLM, in assisting me with a challenging coding project.
-Unlike my previous attempts with other models, I opted for a more focused approach, feeding Grok 3 curated code snippets instead of the entire codebase at once.
-This strategy proved effective, as Grok 3 demonstrated a remarkable ability to grasp the nuances of my project, including its unconventional, WET (Write Everything Twice) style and reliance on FastHTML, HTMX, and Nix.
-Together, we delved into the intricacies of my pipeline-based workflow system, dissecting its components and addressing friction points without resorting to over-engineered solutions or DRY abstractions that would obscure my control over the code.
-Through this iterative process, I gained a deeper understanding of FastHTML/HTMX patterns and solidified my approach to porting Jupyter Notebooks into user-friendly web apps, all while staying true to my preference for explicit, readable code.
+description: This weekend, I tested Grok 3's ability to assist with a challenging coding project that involves converting Jupyter Notebooks into user-friendly web apps using FastHTML and HTMX.
+Unlike previous attempts with other LLMs, I opted for a focused approach, feeding Grok 3 curated code snippets instead of overwhelming it with the entire codebase upfront.
+This strategy proved effective, as Grok 3 demonstrated a remarkable ability to grasp the nuances of my project, including its unconventional, WET (Write Everything Twice) style and reliance on server-side state management.
+Through this iterative process, we explored the intricacies of my pipeline-based workflow system, addressed friction points, and refined a step-by-step guide for porting Notebooks into FastHTML, all while staying true to my preference for explicit, readable code and control over abstraction.
 layout: post
 sort_order: 1
 ---